Skip to content

 You can explore complete lineage with Dead-end labels by opening a Lineage page for a corresponding table or pipeline.

-3. delete the tables when the are no clear consumers for the data.
+3. Delete the tables when there are no clear consumers for the data.

-Masthead helps you to track the costs related to the data assets that are not being actively used by labeling such tables as Unused .
-Based on your lineage these tables don't have upstream or downstream consumption during last 30 days (default period).
+Masthead helps you track the costs of data assets that aren’t in active use by labeling those tables as Unused.
+Based on your lineage, these tables have had no upstream or downstream consumption for 30 days, which is the default period.